11.1. Local taxation – introduction

 The tax on the financial transactions is levied also on determined exchange transactions (“IOF-exchange”).
 Recently, for the majority of transactions in which the IOF-exchange is due, a tax rate of 0.38% applies.

-Notwithstanding, the IOF-exchange falls upon the tax of 6% on loans assigned for non-resident to Brazilian companies which the date of settlement is less than 181 days and 6.38% in relation to exchange transactions carried out by credit card administrators to cover debts carried out by their clients in a foreign country.
+.
 For income arising from export to due IOF-exchange rate is of 0%.
-In addition, a 0% rate applies to the inflow of funds to be invested in the Brazilian financial and capital market by non-residents.
+Currently, a 0% rate applies to the inflow of funds to be invested in the Brazilian financial and capital market by non-residents.

-In other cases, the reduction in the IOF-Exchange rate will be gradual over the next few years.
-For example, transactions with credit cards, debit cards, traveler’s checks, and others abroad (such as at institutions participating in cross-border payment arrangements), currently subject to 6.38%, will be reduced by 1% per year as of February 1, 2023.
-On February 1, 2028 these transactions will be subject to IOF-Exchange at 0%.
+In other cases, there will be a gradual reduction in the IOF-Exchange rate over the next few years (as per the changes promoted by Decree 10,997/2022 and 11,153/2022).
+For example, in foreign exchange transactions aimed at fulfilling the obligations of institutions participating in cross-border payment arrangements (in their capacity as issuers), currently taxed at 4.38%, the rate will be reduced by 1% per year until, as of January, 2 2028, these transactions will be subject to IOF-Exchange at 0%.

 In addition to the levy of IOF over credit and exchange transactions, this tax also is due over financial transactions related to insurances (mostly the tax is levied at a 7.38% rate), title deeds and real estate (with taxes that in the majority of transactions oscillate between 0% and 1.5%) and upon transactions with gold, financial assets, or exchange instrument, under the rate of 1%.